-A photographer can commissioned to photograph and/or video your proposal 'paparazzi' style without the intended even being aware of the photos being taken!
+A photographer can be commissioned to photograph and/or video your proposal 'paparazzi' style without your intended even being aware of the photos being taken!
 While this makes for a truly secret photoshoot that doesn't intrude in the moment, it does rely on choosing a suitable location with good lighting and somewhere for the photographer to hide nearby that won't compromise the resulting photos too much.
-It also means your fiancee-to-be has little chance to choose their hair, makeup and clothing for the shoot.
+It also means your fiance-to-be may have little chance to choose the way they will look in the pictures.

-To overcome these issues, if you like this approach, it's important to speak with your photographer about your chosen venue and determine the best spot for you to make your proposal.
-You might also plan to take your fiance-to-be to eat at an up-market restaurant after the proposal.
-That way they will be able to dress appropriately for the photos without knowing you plan to propose before getting there!
-As the actual proposal usually only takes a few minutes, you might consider revealing the subterfuge after the event and going on to have a short engagement photoshoot while you have the photographer with you - before you going on to celebrate.
+To overcome these potential issues with this approach, it's important to speak with your photographer about your chosen venue and determine the best spot for you to make your proposal.
+You might also plan with your fiance-to-be to eat at an up-market restaurant after you intend to make your proposal.
+That way they will be able to dress appropriately for the occasion without knowing you plan to propose before getting there!
+As the actual proposal usually only takes a few minutes, you might consider revealing the subterfuge after the event and then have a short engagement photoshoot while you have the photographer with you - before going on to celebrate at your chosen restaurant.

 Hiding in plain sight